Kingdom of Benin: Post-1897

 The British occupied Benin, which was absorbed into the British Niger Coast Protectorate and eventually into British colonial Nigeria.
 A general emancipation of slaves followed in the wake of British occupation but Britain also imposed a system of forced labour in Benin and in surrounding areas, as they did throughout other parts of southern Nigeria.
 The British launched an additional operation in 1899, called the "Benin Territories Expedition", against rebels still holding out against the British.
 The British burnt down numerous towns, and destroyed farms in an attempt to starve the rebels into submission.
 After the 1899 expedition, military resistance in the former Kingdom of Benin against the British occupation ceased.

 Oba Ovonramwen died in exile in Calabar, in January 1914.
 His son Aiguobasinwin was enthroned as Oba on 24 July, taking the regnal name Eweka II.
 His coronation coincided with a shift in British policy towards indirect rule, and so he was allowed to return to Benin.
 Eweka II rebuilt the royal palace, which had been destroyed in 1897.
 He also reestablished the traditional officers of the kingdom, restored the craft guilds, commissioned objects to replace those looted by the British, and started the Benin Arts and Crafts School.

 Eweka II's rule marked Benin's transition to a non-sovereign monarchy within first colonial and then independent Nigeria.
 His successors have played important roles mediating political disputes and working towards the return of the looted Benin Bronzes.
 In March 2021, institutions in Berlin, Germany and Aberdeen, Scotland announced decisions to return Benin Bronzes in their possession to their place of origin.

+21 bronzes were returned by Germany in December 2022.
+The Nigerian government then gave them to the Oba stating that he was the rightful owner.